 But if you want to integrate it to your own backend, we use Open API.
 So, what you see and can do in the Frisbii dashboard could potentially also be seen and done via your own dashboards in other systems with the right setup.

-For these more complex requirements, you would need a developer to help you out.
-But for the out-of-the-box use of Frisbii, it’s generally not necessary.
+For more complex requirements, you would need a developer to help you out.
+But our API-approach as well as our thorough documentation makes it easy for any developer to customize the solution.

 How long does it usually take for payments to go through when using Frisbii? #

-If you are accepting credit cards and debit cards, you will get an instant reply for the authorization of the payment, then you have the payout of the transaction.
+If you accept payments via credit cards and debit cards, you will get an instant reply for the authorization of the payment, then you have the payout of the transaction.
 This is governed by the acquiring agreement you have.

 Some payment methods are paid out daily.
 However, for many Visa and Mastercard transactions, there is a two- or three-day delay until the funds are on your account.